 - Symptom Tracker

-Unvaccinated students, faculty and staff who have an approved exception to the University’s vaccination requirement are required to use the Symptom Tracker application whenever they come to campus.
-The University monitors compliance for anyone without a COVID vaccination on record.
+Students, faculty and staff who have an approved exception to the University’s vaccination requirement are required to use the Symptom Tracker application whenever they come to campus.

 Northwestern requires community members to wear masks, regardless of vaccine status, in all indoor campus environments, even if they can socially distance, except when in a private office, personal residence or residence hall room, or when eating or drinking.
 Masking remains optional outdoors, though certain outdoor events may elect to require masking based on the number of attendees and location of the event.

 - Gathering Restrictions

-Capacity limits and restrictions for meetings and events are lifted.
+There are no capacity limits or restrictions for meetings and events.
 Masks may be required during specific types of indoor events.